What is Migraine Headache?

 EEG Neurofeedback for Migraine

-Although neuroimaging studies using MRI are usually normal in uncomplicated migraine, QEEG assessment will usually show abnormalities in persons with recurrent migraine (Bjork, et al., 2009; Sprenger, 2010; Sprenger & Goadsby, 2009) and when followed up by EEG neurofeedback to normalize the QEEG, the majority of migraineurs become drug-free and no longer experience headaches.
+Although neuroimaging studies using MRI are usually normal in uncomplicated migraine, QEEG assessment will often show abnormalities in persons with recurrent migraine (Bjork, et al., 2009; Sprenger, 2010; Sprenger & Goadsby, 2009) and when followed up by EEG neurofeedback to normalize the abnormal QEEG findings, a majority of migraineurs will experience significantly fewer and less severe headaches and some will become drug-free and no longer experience headaches.

 Based on Dr. Jon Walker's recent study, QEEG-guided neurofeedback appears to be dramatically effective in abolishing or significantly reducing headache frequency in patients with recurrent migraine.
 Drug therapy of any kind rarely eliminates migraine headaches.
 Peripheral biofeedback procedures such as temperature training or muscle relaxation training or pulse training, may decrease the frequency of migraines but rarely eliminates them (see Nestoriv & Martin, 2007).